bigabdoul/mailkit-tools/README.md

     protected virtual async Task InitAsync()
     {
         if (_initialized) return;
-        Client.Configuration = await _settingsFactory.GetConfigurationAsync();
+        Client.Configuration = await _configProvider.GetConfigurationAsync();
         _initialized = true;
     }

     /// <summary>
-    /// Updates the configuration settings used to connect with the underlying <see cref="IEmailClientService"/>.
+    /// Updates the configuration settings used to connect to the underlying <see cref="IEmailClientService"/>.
     /// </summary>
     /// <param name="config">The new configuration to set.</param>
     public virtual void ChangeConfiguration(IEmailClientConfiguration config)